 And here we are, playing the game together.

 Day 2 started with a beginning sounds worksheet.
 We love these worksheets as they are visually appealing (huge thanks to my clipart suppliers!!) and age-appropriate.
 Filip sometimes has a hard time figuring out what each object is, but repetition is the key and seeing those same pictures again on vocabulary cards and other worksheets and booklets that we do has helped him to remember the new words and expand his vocabulary.

 He also did a Letter Maze page and he got an idea of a funky way to dot the uppercase letters in one colour and lowercase letters in a different colour… Look below.
 It was an epic fail as he ended up confusing the colors 🙂

 We continued with our capital letter tracing sheets from The Measured Mom.

 And then we did a craft.
 Since F is for flowers, we decided to do a flower handprint painting activity.
 We started by painting his little hand with green paint; here he is “cheesing” for the camera…

 Which looks like this:

 And then he used a round sponge to make yellow circles and the differently coloured petals.

 Since he loves messy play so much, I decided to also do a shaving cream activity with him.
-All you need is a bit of shaving cream mixed to a teeny tiny amount of food colouring.
-Be aware: if you put more than a teeny tiny amount of colour, you’ll end up with a blue (or red, or pink, or purple, or whatever colour you used) little person.
-And, if you want to be on the safe side, just skip the colouring part all together.
-But adding the colour is FUN!
+All you need is a bit of shaving cream mixed to a teeny tiny amount of food coloring.
+Be aware: if you put more than a teeny tiny amount of color, you’ll end up with a blue (or red, or pink, or purple, or whatever colour you used) little person.
+And, if you want to be on the safe side, just skip the coloring part all together.
+But adding the color is FUN!
 In fact, as we were mixing the two “ingredients”, Filip said to me, “When I grow up, I’m going to be a scientist and I’m going to do this all the time”.
 Sure thing, buddy!
 Anyhow, this is what the activity was intended for: